 Before practicing, beginning a class or performing, you need to tune your guitar to get the proper sound – unless you want the songs to sound totally out of tune.

 Playing on an untuned guitar could easily ruin your practice and make learning all but impossible.

-Decide on your tuning method.
-You could use a tuning fork, an electric tuner, an online tuner, the adjacent strings technique, or even an app on your smartphone.
+Decide on your tuning method, you could use a tuning fork, an electric tuner, an online tuner, the adjacent strings technique, or even an app on your smartphone.
 The important thing is that you know how to tune a guitar.

-To achieve perfect technique, you need to learn to use your pick properly, and thereby avoid any bad habits or achey muscles.
+To achieve perfect technique, you need to learn to use your pick – or plectrum – properly, and thereby avoid any bad habits or achy muscles.

 To achieve a clean, smooth style of playing the guitar, practice your notes and chords until each string plays with the same sound and intensity.

-Begin with the major chords, ie those that fall between the first and third string.
-Besides C and E, other important chords are F, G, A, and D, and there are also minor chords.
+With chords, begin with the major chords, ie those that fall between the first and third string.
+Besides C and E, other important chords are F, G, A, and D, and the minor chords.